 She was most recently seen in the hugely popular Netflix series Clickbait and Kiwi comedy feature film Millie Lies Low from director Michelle Savill, which premiered at the New Zealand International Film Festival in late 2021.

 Always attracted to interesting and diverse works, Jillian also appeared in A Miracle Constantly Repeated for Patricia Piccinini – part of an artistic installation piece at Melbourne’s famous Flinders Street Ballroom during Melbourne’s Rising Festival.

-Jillian played the role of Molly Kane in feature The True History of the Kelly Gang, directed by Justin Kurzel and starring Russell Crowe, based on the Booker Prize-winning novel by Peter Carey and had a key role in SBS original drama Hungry Ghosts.
-She will be seen in Netflix series Clickbait.
+Jillian played the role of Molly Kane in feature The True History of the Kelly Gang, directed by Justin Kurzel and based on the Booker Prize-winning novel by Peter Carey, as well as a key role in SBS original drama Hungry Ghosts, a performance which garnered her much attention.